SassConf/sassconf.github.io/source/blog/2015-07-15-speaker-selection.markdown

 So from day one, we knew we had to do something different.
 At SassConf 2014, much of the content of talks overlapped.
 I felt that more collaboration with and between speakers, as well as more intent in the choice of talks, would lead to more unique content.

 Making the choice to do the CFP open on GitHub was a scary, but I think ultimately effective one.
 This allowed us to help submitters craft a better proposal; we could (and did!) ask questions about their content, and we saw many positive changes.
+Community members were great about +1ing talks they wanted to see, making positive comments, and asking questions of their own.
+We were happily surprised by how much positive response there was to submissions.
+We also didn’t see _one single mean comment_ on any submission!
 It also allowed for us, during reviews, to be intentful about the topics we selected.

 Does that mean we were “biased” in some ways?
 Yes!
 We were absolutely biased towards selecting content that did not repeat itself, was relevant to the current industry trends, inspired and strengthened the community, and would be entertaining and enjoyable.
 We also were “biased” towards representing as many viewpoints, backgrounds, new voices, and styles as we could.